contentful/product-catalogue-java/README.md

 This repository shows you how to use Contentful and Java Spring Boot together.

+## Structure of the example

+The page created contains products with a title, image, category, description, brand and tags.
+In Contentful, this is called a 'content type', and each content type is part of a space's 'content model' that allows you to relate resources for one project together.
+[Read more about our content model](https://www.contentful.com/developers/docs/concepts/data-model/).

+We developed this example using the content model that comes pre-loaded in our "Product Catalogue" space template.
+Next you'll create your own space and replace the content of our example with your entries, so you can edit them and understand how Contentful works with your content.

 ## Running the app

 You can deploy the app using Heroku to see how it works and experiment.